* World Bank says China economic slowdown may worsen

 * Turkey retaliates again after mortar fire from Syria

 * Coming up: API oil data 4:30 p.m.
 EDT Wednesday

 By Robert Gibbons

 NEW YORK, Oct 8 (Reuters) - Oil prices eased on Monday onconcerns that slower economic growth in China and the debtcrisis in Europe will curb demand for petroleum, while thepotential for Middle East turmoil to disrupt supplies limitedlosses.

 Crude futures encountered pressure when the World Bank cutits economic growth forecasts for East Asia and the Pacificregion and said there was a risk the slowdown in China, theglobal No. 2 oil consumer, could be deeper and more prolongedthan expected by many analysts.

-China's economic growth and demand for petroleum have beenkey supports for oil prices since elsewhere global energy demandand economic growth were slowed by recession after the financialcrisis in 2008.
+China's economic growth and demand for petroleum have beenkey supports for oil prices since global energy demand was hitby recession after the financial crisis in 2008.

 Worries about Spain and Europe's debt crisis continued evenas euro zone officials gathered in Luxembourg to launch theregion's bailout fund.
 The euro retreated from a two-week peakagainst the dollar and yen.

 The concerns about Asia weighed on global and U.S. equities.